arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Finally, despite numerous scenarios where equivalent outbreak detection accuracy could be achieved, under regimes with high levels of dynamical noise, imperfect tests were not able to appropriately distinguish between outbreak and non-outbreak periods.
 In these situations, the added complexity from large numbers of false positive test results likely warrants a different decision criteria than a binary detection threshold.
+As an example, Médecins Sans Frontières (MSF) routinely respond to measles outbreaks and differentiate their outbreak detection criteria by the recency and completeness of Supplemental Immunization Activities (SIAs) and vaccination coverage within a region, as well as the source of the "test positives", relying on a higher (set of) threshold(s) for clinically suspected cases than for IgM positive test results @danetInvestigatingMeaslesOutbreak.
 Similarly, the optimal threshold depends heavily on the costs ascribed to incorrect actions, be that failing to detect an outbreak or incorrectly mounting a response for an outbreak that does not exist.
 In the simulations we have weighted them equally (as the system's accuracy is defined as the arithmetic mean of the sensitivity and PPV), but it is likely that they should not be deemed equivalent; missing an outbreak may result in many thousands of cases, whereas an unnecessary alert would generally launch an initial low-cost investigation for full determination of the outbreak status.
 This is particularly important in countries with vast heterogeneity in transmission: different weightings should be applied to higher vs. lower priority/risk regions to account for discrepancies in the consequences of incorrect decisions.
+For practitioners that wish to use the paper's associated package to analyze a particular set of scenarios, to redefine the trade-off between the sensitivity and PPV in computing the system's surveillance accuracy, all that should be required would be to overload the `_calculate_accuracy()` function to accept a newly defined sum type (see #link("https://github.com/arnold-c/OutbreakDetection/blob/f6034987dde1c6cafb07a3e14358dd289c69f87b/OutbreakDetectionCore/src/detection/detection-metric-functions.jl#L28-L34")[here] for the current function definitions, and #link("https://github.com/arnold-c/OutbreakDetection/blob/f6034987dde1c6cafb07a3e14358dd289c69f87b/OutbreakDetectionCore/src/types/accuracy-metrics.jl#L7-L10")[here] for the sum type definitions).

 Given these limitations, the explicit values (i.e., optimal thresholds, accuracies etc.) should be interpreted with caution, and the exact results observed in the real-world will likely be highly dependent on unseen factors, such as the proportion of measles and non-measles febrile rash patients that seek healthcare.
 However, the general pattern that imperfect tests can produce equivalent outbreak detection capabilities under static or low dynamical noise regimes, should hold.